juliajoo/docs/tutorials/tutorial3.md

 ## 1 Nudging for Recommended Limit

-At the end of workshop 2, we were able to register to a BLE GATT service on the Feather 32u4 placed on the left wheel of the wheelchair to receive orientation and rotation data.
+At the end of tutorial 2, we were able to register to a BLE GATT service on the Feather 32u4 placed on the left wheel of the wheelchair to receive orientation and rotation data.
 In this step, we explore how we can use this information to reason on the Raspberry Pi, and trigger action on the Arduino Mega.